QWolfp3/firestore-large-batch/README.md

 # firestore-large-batch

 A library for batching operations in Firestore.
-This library allows you to perform multiple create, set, update, update field, and delete operations in a single batch, and commit them all at once.
+This library allows you to perform more than 500 operations in a single batch, and commit them all at once.

-## Installation
+## Installing

 ```
 npm install firestore-large-batch